Sample Prior Guided Robust Model Learning to Suppress Noisy Labels: Method

-In order to figure out this problem, we construct the Prior Generation Module based on the prediction history of the training samples, as depicted by Figure \ref{fig:getPrior}.
+In order to {distinguish the hard samples from the noisy ones}, we construct the Prior Generation Module based on the prediction history of the training samples, as depicted by Figure \ref{fig:getPrior}.
 For the training set $D$ with $N$ samples, we gradually obtain the corresponding $N$ prediction probability maps through the training of a CNN classification model for $k$ epochs.
 This module first selects easy samples $D_e$ and part of noisy samples $D_{n1}$ by using the mean prediction probability values.
 Then we manually add noise to the $D_e$ as $D_a$ and record whether the sample is noise or not.
-The noise ratio of the adding noise is the same as the original dataset, which can be known or estimated by the noise cross-validation algorithm of \cite{chen2019understanding}.
-After that, we train the same classification model by using $D_a$ and record training history again.
+The noise ratio of the adding noise is the same as the original dataset, {which can be known or estimated by the noise cross-validation algorithm of work \cite{chen2019understanding}.} After that, we train the same classification model by using $D_a$ and record training history again.
 Then we discard the ``easy samples'' and part of ``noisy samples'' of $D_a$ according to mean prediction probability, and utilize the rest samples as training data to train the classifier.
 We use a simple one dimension CNN which contains 3 one dimension convolution layers and a fully connected layer as the classifier here.
-So far, we will obtain a classifier that takes the prediction probability map of training history as input, and output whether it is a hard sample or a noise one.
+So far, we will obtain a classifier that takes the prediction probability map of training history as input, and output whether it is a hard sample or a noisy one.
 Finally, we put the samples in $D \setminus (D_e \cup D_{n1})$ into the classifier to get the hard sample set $D_h$ and a part of the noisy set $D_{n2}$, and we combine $D_{n1}$ and $D_{n2}$ as the noisy set $D_n$.
 Algorithm \ref{alg:ehn} shows the details of this module.

-\textbf{Samples Dividing Optimization.} Considering the online training loss at each epoch is also important information to help samples dividing, we apply this information to optimize the pre-classification result.
+\textbf{Sample Dividing Optimization.} Considering the online training loss at each epoch is also important information to help sample dividing, we apply this information to optimize the pre-classification result.
 Specifically, as shown in Figure \ref{fig:architecture}, at each epoch, we get the clean probability $w_{it}$ of each sample from training loss by using Gaussian Mixture Model (GMM) following previous work \cite{2020DivideMix}.
 And we have already got the prior knowledge of each sample, we set the clean probability of prior knowledge as $w_{ip}$ from Equation (\ref{eq:c_p}),

 where $p_{h}$ is the classifier ($M_m$) prediction probability for $d_{i}$ to be hard sample and $p_{n}$ is the classifier prediction probability for $d_{i}$ to be noisy sample.
 Then, we combine $w_{it}$ and $w_{ip}$ to get the clean probability $w_i$ by Equation (\ref{eq:wcp}),